-Subpart A. Personal use.
-In accordance with Minnesota Statutes section 43A.38, subdivision 4, System employees may make reasonable use of System information technology for personal communications as long as the use is in accordance with state law, Board policy and System procedures, and the use, including the value of employee time spent, does not result in an incremental cost to the State, or results in an incremental cost that is so small as to make accounting for it unreasonable or administratively impracticable, as determined by the Office of the Chancellor, college or university.
-Reasonable use means use consistent with this procedure.
+- 1. Personal use of system-owned cellular devices is governed by System Procedure 5.22.2 Cellular and Other Mobile Computing Devices. - 2.
+In accordance with Minnesota Statutes, §43A.38, subdivision 4, system employees may use system information technology for personal communications as long as the use is in accordance with state law, Board policy and system procedure, including System Procedure 5.22.2, and the use, including the value of employee time spent, does not result in an incremental cost to the state, or results in an incremental cost that is so small as to make accounting for it unreasonable or administratively impracticable, as determined by the system.

 Subpart B. Union activities.
-In the interest of maintaining effective labor-management relationships and efficient use of State time and resources, System e-mail systems may be used by employee representatives of the union for certain union activities, in accordance with State policy and/or the provisions of applicable collective bargaining agreements.
-System-owned property or service, including the e-mail system, may not be used for political activities, fund-raising, campaigning for union office, union organizing activities, or solicitation of employees for union membership.
-Union use of electronic communication technology is subject to the same conditions as employee use of such technology, as set forth in Policy 5.22 and this procedure, including security and privacy provisions.
+In the interest of maintaining effective labor-management relationships and efficient use of state time and resources, system e-mail accounts may be used by employee representatives of the union for certain union activities, in accordance with state policy and/or the provisions of applicable collective bargaining agreements.

+System-owned property or services, including the e-mail system, may not be used for political activities, fund-raising, campaigning for union office, union organizing activities, or solicitation of employees for union membership.

+Union use of system electronic communication technology, as authorized, is subject to the same conditions as employee use of such technology, as set forth in Policy 5.22 and this procedure, including security and privacy provisions.

 Subpart C. Political activities.
-System employees shall not use System information technology for political activities prohibited by Minnesota Statutes sections 43A.32 or 211B.09, or other applicable State or federal law.
+System employees shall not use system information technology for political activities prohibited by Minnesota Statutes, §43A.32 or §211B.09, or other applicable state or federal law.

 Subpart D. Religious activities.
-System employees shall not use System information technology in a manner that creates the impression that the System supports any religious group or religion generally in violation of the Establishment Clause of the First Amendment of the United States Constitution or Article 1, Section 16 of the Minnesota State Constitution.
+System employees shall not use system information technology in a manner that creates the impression that the system supports any religious group or religion generally in violation of the Establishment Clause of the First Amendment of the United States Constitution or Article 1, Section 16 of the Minnesota State Constitution.